amiliceviic/Seminarski/README.md

 ### ⚙️ Installation

-Build Seminarski from the source and install dependencies:
+Build Term from the source and install dependencies:

 1. **Clone the repository:**